Average Car Insurance Rates In Canada By Province

 Car Insurance Statistics in Canada

 There are a lot of things happening in the insurance industry.
 In 2015, private insurance companies outperformed public insurance companies for the first time in 15 years.
 After a bit of a rough patch from 2008-2009 where both property and casualty insurance companies, as well as licensed reinsurers, saw losses, the market has since rebounded.
 From 2011 to 2015, both haven’t seen profits dip below the low of 69.4 million that reinsurers saw in 2013.
-It has definitely been an interesting ride for insurance companies the last decade, but as you will see below, things have been turning around.
+It has definitely been an interesting ride for insurance companies in the last decade, but as you will see below, things have been turning around.

 Auto Insurance Profit History